yuke93/RL-Restore/README.md

     - When you observe `reward_sum` is increasing, it indicates training is going well.

-    - You can visualize reward increasing by TensorBoard
+    - You can visualize reward increasing by TensorBoard.

     <img src='imgs/tensorboard.png' align="center">

+### Acknowledgement
+The DQN algorithm is modified from [DQN-tensorflow](https://github.com/devsisters/DQN-tensorflow).

 ### Citation